An epicurean adventure to: South Africa

 Optional extras

-How to make Trinchado - quick summary
+How to make Trinchado: Step-by-step

 - Make the sauce by adding the beef stock, red wine, tomato paste and sugar to a jug or mixing bowl.